 You can hire a company to design a website for you, but they can be insanely pricey, charging from $3,000-$10,000 and more!
 WYSIWYG sites (what you see is what you get) are so easy to set up that I see no need to spend this kind of money unless you’re running a million-dollar business and require a high level of professionalism and functionality.
 You can start free or cheap and always upgrade later as your business grows.

-Another great way to promote your business is through Google My Business.
-Google My Business interfaces with Google searches and maps, so when a potential client searches “pet sitter near me” any website registered in the area will appear high in results.
+Another great way to promote your business is through Google Business.
+Google Business interfaces with Google searches and maps, so when a potential client searches “pet sitter near me” any website registered in the area will appear high in results.
 I say high because you’ll never be first, but we’ll get to that.
-Just go to Google My Business and follow the instructions to set up your page.
+Just go to Google Business and follow the instructions to set up your page.
 You can just enter your website address, hours of business, and physical location, or you can do more and post pictures, ads, news, etc. all for free.
-If you don’t claim your Google My Business listing, you will be missing out on a lot of potential business.
+If you don’t claim your (free) listing, you will be missing out on a lot of potential business.

 I’m kind of over social media as a business tool.
 Instagram is fun but I haven’t found a whole lot of functionality for pet sitters.
 Facebook is so saturated with ads and has such a weird algorithm that you may see the same posts over and over, yet not see others for months, or ever.